KhalidSharafEl-Din/AMIT-EmbeddedSystemD30/README.md

-# This is A Test MarkDown File !!
+# AMIT - Embedded Systems Diploma
-## Level 2 title !
+## This Reposotory is used to submit the assinemets and Projects